CDU-HIT238/slides/week8/index.md

 		multiline={true}
 	/>
 ```
 * Note the arrow function is used inline.
-This is the same as delaring it elsewhere and passing it as a property.
+This is the same as declaring it elsewhere and passing it as a property.

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->